 - Consider filing a police report.
 Filing a police report or identity theft report with law enforcement gives you a record of the fraud.
 You may be asked to provide this report to creditors to assist in their investigation of any accounts opened or used fraudulently in your name.
 And, you will need to provide a copy of this report to Experian should you wish to extend your initial security alert by adding a 7-year victim statement to your credit report.

 - Add an extended fraud alert.
-Your initial security alert will remain on the report for 90 days.
+Your initial security alert will remain on the report for twelve months.
 If you determine that the fraud may be ongoing, you may wish to add an extended 7-year alert, or fraud victim statement, to your credit report.
 To do so, you will need to provide Experian with a copy of your identity theft report.

 Both initial security alerts and extended fraud alerts are free.